jaypee-0/RESTful-CRUD-API/README.md

 # RESTFUL-CRUD-API

-Build a Restful CRUD API having name (String), age (Integer), message (String), and createDate (Date) as the model using Node.js, Express and PostgreSQL.
+A Restful CRUD API having name (String), age (Integer), message (String), and createDate (Date) as the model using Node.js, Express and PostgreSQL.

 ## Steps to Setup